 It is a huge advantage to select an attorney with experience as a prosecutor.
 Ben Stechschulte is a former prosecutor and now board-certified Florida criminal trial defense lawyer.
 Our attorney has the advantage of knowing how a prosecutor thinks and can use that knowledge to build the strongest possible case.

 For instance, an attorney may suggest anger management classes or counseling if they believe the prosecutor would respond favorably based upon previous behavior.

 Long-Term Consequences of Domestic Violence

 The long-term consequences of a domestic violence charge are grave.
-A domestic violence record can affect employment, professional license status, concealed carry permits and even the ability to own a firearm in general.
+A domestic violence record can affect employment, professional license status, concealed carry permits and even the ability to own a firearm.

-Worse yet, unlike most misdemeanor crimes, a domestic violence record cannot be expunged.
+Worse yet, unlike most misdemeanor crimes, a domestic violence record cannot be expunged or sealed.
 Even if a withhold of adjudication verdict is rendered (which is essentially a non-conviction), the domestic violence charge will remain and cannot be removed.

 Work the System to Your Advantage

 Do not leave the outcome to chance.
 Every defendant deserves an aggressive defense to protect their rights.
 It is the only way to get charges dropped or reduced before the case gets to court.
 If evidence is strong and a trial inevitable, the services of a capable attorney are even more important.

 Board Certified Trial Attorney with Domestic Violence Experience